Mqxx/Minecraft-Server/README.md

 So that our server ends up running in the background all the time we use a tool called [tmux][link-tmux].
 We will go in details how to work properly with [tmux][link-tmux] and how we can use it properly for our purposes.

+We will look how to properly install the Java Runtime Environment (JRE) that we need for our Minecraft server.

 To start/stop our server properly we will use [systemd services][link-systemd].
 This way we have full control over when our server is started/stopped.

 With that said, let's get started 😉